bropple/PiSynth/README.md

 The YM3438 is fully playable, with several presets to choose from.
 An alarm "song" can also be automatically played back.
 The SN76489AN is non-functional at this time.

+YM2151 stuff may work with some modifications.
+I cannot test that, however, since I do not have a working YM2151/YM3012 to test it with at this time.

 Currently working on: SN76489AN sound chip support (for full Sega Genesis song support)
                       YM3438 Keyboard mode with polyphony support (up to 6 channels per chip, at once)